BogdanovTimm/NotesOblivion/💻 IT/C/Concurrency/Concurrency.md

 Use mutex only if you have variable that must be created at runtime

 Every mutex must be initialized with mtx_init.

+The second parameter of mtx_init specifies the “type” of the mutex.
+It must be one of these four values:
+• mtx_plain • mtx_timed • mtx_plain|mtx_recursive • mtx_timed|mtx_recursive As you probably have guessed, using mtx_plain versus mtx_timed controls the possi-bility to use mtx_timedlock.
+The additional property mtx_recursive enables us to call mtx_lock and similar functions successively several times for the same thread, without unlocking it beforehand.
+Takeaway 3.18.4.3 A thread that holds a nonrecursive mutex must not call any of the mutex lock functions for it.
+The name mtx_recursive indicates that it is mostly used for recursive functions that call mtx_lock on entry of a critical section and mtx_unlock on exit.
+Takeaway 3.18.4.4 A recursive mutex is only released after the holding thread issues as many calls to mtx_unlock as it has acquired locks.
+Takeaway 3.18.4.5 A locked mutex must be released before the termination of the thread.
+Takeaway 3.18.4.6 A thread must only call mtx_unlock on a mutex that it holds.
+From all of this, we can deduce a simple rule of thumb:
+Takeaway 3.18.4.7 Each successful mutex lock corresponds to exactly one call to mtx_unlock.

+Every mutext must be destroyed using